Skip to main content

 Resource Management

-• Use local storage for temporary scratch space
+• Use local NVMe only for temporary scratch files that can be regenerated

 • Set resource requests and limits in pod specs